 Applying to Mason

-You will need to apply and be accepted to Mason before you can register for Mason Online courses.
-Here you will find a step-by-step guide that will help you with the application.
+You must apply and be accepted to Mason before you can register for Mason Online courses.
+Here is a step-by-step guide to help you with the application process.

 5) Check your application status.

 Make sure the Office of Admissions received all necessary information.
 Check your status in the online portal where you submitted your application.
 See the Apply Now page for links.

 6) Receive your decision letter.

 Once your application has been processed, the Office of Admissions will notify you with your admissions decision.

 Undergraduates: Submit your enrollment deposit and follow the instructions included in your admissions package.